Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 Students with asthma may need special consideration regarding missed instruction, assignments, and testing when they miss class time due to flare-ups, going to the school nurse's office to take medicine, and visiting their doctors.

-Keep in mind that students with asthma can participate in school sports, phys-ed, and other activities.
-Students who have exercise-induced asthma (EIA) may need to use their inhalers before participating in physical activities.
+Keep in mind that students with asthma can (and should, as much as possible) participate in school sports, phys-ed, and other activities.
+Students who have exercise-induced asthma (EIA) may need to use their inhalers before doing physical activities.
 They might have to take other precautions to avoid flare-ups — check with your students' parents.

 Back To Top